keithnoguchi/arch-on-air/README.md

 air$ sudo systemctl enable virtlogd
 ```

-Now, add yourself to the `libvirt` group
+You can add yourself to the `libvirt` group

 ```
 air$ sudo usermod -a -G libvirt $USER